ILCC helps Native Nations recover land

 From 1887 to 1934, 90 million acres of reservation land were removed from Indian ownership and control.
 Nearly two-thirds of the total Indian land base was sold, transferred to non-Indians, or lost due to forced sales.
 Today, more than half of the land within reservation boundaries across the United States is privately held by non-Indians.
-Many Native nations are now reclaiming these lost lands through legal transfers and purchases with help from Indian Land Capital Company.
+Many Native nations are now reclaiming these lost lands through legal transfers and purchases with help from Indian Land Capital Company, the premier lender in Indian Country.

 Kashia Band of Pomo Indians